martinlasek/Documentation/guide-how-to-write-swift.md

 ## let vs var

 - Use `let` and not `var` wherever possible.
-- Avoid force-unwrapping optionals, instead use a `if let` or similar.
+- No force-unwrapping of optionals.
+Instead use a `if let`, `guard let` or similar.
 Alternatively use optional chaining `myVar?.someFuncToCallIfMyVarIsNotNil()`.

 ## Parentheses